Jyl Bonaguro: Tabula Rasa InFlight

 The human desire to take flight and abandon this earth-bound state is timeless.
 Tabula Rasa InFlight explores the concept of a mind as a blank tablet by expanding how marble is perceived as sculpture.
 My new series of Wing sculptures are etched and carved into marble tiles using the intaglio technique and displayed alongside classical sculptures on pedestals.
 Working in such thin marble slates reveals the little known translucent nature of marble and transforms the heavy material into tablets of light.

 In present times, marble as a medium has suffered a decline in the art world.
 Until the pandemic forced the world to slow down, it was quarried at an unprecedented rate for cladding effects on homes and buildings instead of for fine art sculpture.
 The beauty of ancient marble sculptures is their ability to last for thousands of years exposed to the elements, and slowly return back into Mother Nature without harming it.
-In order to preserve this precious material, I have converted my studio into a zero waste environment by recycling the carving waste rubble into casting material for other sculptures.
+In order to preserve this precious material, I have converted my studio into a zero waste environment by recycling all of the carving waste rubble into casting material for other sculptures.

 GALLERY HOURS & VISITOR INFORMATION